Start a garden with EPL’s seed library

 Books on home gardening are nearby to make the most of the seeds.
 Then, find a cookbook to turn the harvest into a delicious side or main dish.

-Seeds will be available on an ongoing basis.
+Seeds will be available throughout the growing season.